Highland Park, Texas: Media

 The Highland Park Public Library is adjacent to the Highland Park Town Hall.
 The library building and art gallery first opened in 1930.
 As time passed, the art gallery was repurposed as town council chambers and a portion of the library.
 In 2008 the library underwent major renovations.

-In television
+In popular culture

+Film

+1996 Wes Anderson film Bottle Rocket featured the Highland Park Soda Fountain, among other locations in Dallas.

+Television

 The television show Dallas used Highland Park as a filming location.

 Infrastructure

 The town council authorized the purchasing of a fire engine and the construction of a fire house after the 1913 incorporation.
 The town hall was built in 1924.
 During the same year, a new fire station opened next to town hall.
 The town hall has received several renovations.
 Connected the town hall is the public safety building.
 In 2003 a portion of the public safety building was razed, and a new facility was built in its place.

 Highland Park employs a public safety department instead of separate police and fire/EMS departments.
 The public safety officers are certified as firefighters, peace officers, and paramedics.
 They work 24-hour shifts (with the next two days off), varying their role during the shift.
 EMS medical direction is provided by the BioTel system through UT-Southwestern Medical School, which provides this service to the majority of fire/EMS departments in Dallas County.